timhyc19/leetcodepractice/System Design/Infrastructure_as_Code.md

 Rather than trying to create, delete, update, edit resources on the console, maintaining all of the information in a codebase makes it more accessible, faster to change / deploy, and secure.

-Form the structure above, our modules consisted of folders for certain tasks that required GCP services Some examples include cloud-composers, feature store, networking, etc....
+From the structure above, our modules consisted of folders for certain tasks that required GCP services

+Some examples include cloud-composers, feature store, networking, etc....
 Each of these folders typically had .tf files such as service accounts.tf, variables.tf, which basically defined resources, and their information.

-One of my first uses of terraform was creating the barebones resources for the upgration of GCP services
+One of my first uses of terraform was creating the barebone resources for the upgration of GCP services
 - Composer V2
     --> used to deploy airflow services; holds dags, and gives access to airflow UI --> Environment Configurations, Software Configurations, Node Configurations